abilashdurairaj/Amira-et-al.-2019/README.md

 <h2> 1.
 Quality Control </h2>
 <img src="https://github.com/abilashdurairaj/Amira-et-al.-2019/blob/master/pictures/QC_pipeline_fin.PNG" width: "40%" height: "30%">
+The technical contaminants from the raw metagenomic samples were removed using Trimmomatic version 0.36.
+For this, first the adapter sequences were removed and retained only those reads with a minimum quality determined by the strictness parameter 0.4 (MAXINFO:30:0.4) and a minimum length of 90 bp.
 <h2> 2.
 Taxonomic/Functional Profile Analysis </h2>
 <img src="https://github.com/abilashdurairaj/Amira-et-al.-2019/blob/master/pictures/outline_analysis.PNG" width: "40%" height: "30%">
 <h2> 3.
 Taxonomic/Functional Signatures </h2>